-There will be people who might look at this title and question what I love about working as a translator.
-I can imagine hearing the usual “isn’t your job repetitive”, “do you ever leave your house” or “do you have a social life” Yes, these are some of the negative aspects of working as a translator, some more generalised than others.
-Working as a translator however, is fitting for a person such as myself.
-I enjoy the challenges I am faced with and being in control of my working schedule, as it allows me to plan work around my life, not the other way around.
+There are going to be people who will look at the title of this post and question what is it that I love about working as a translator.
+I can just hear the usual “isn’t your job repetitive?”, “do you ever leave your house?” or “do you have a social life?”
+Yes, well, I do although these are negative aspects of working as a translator, some more generalised than others.
+Working as a professional translator however, is fitting for a person such as myself.
+I enjoy the challenges I am faced with on daily basis and being in control of my working schedule, as it allows me to plan work around my life, not the other way around.

 We all start somewhere